-This Lemon Cream Cake is soft, moist, and perfect for spring and summer celebrations!
+This Lemon Cream Cake from cake mix is soft, moist, and perfect for spring and summer celebrations!

 In this delicious dessert, moist lemon cake layers are filled with a simple lemon cream filling and frosted in heavenly lemon cream cheese frosting.